AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_group_web.md

 let option = {
     groupId: "groupId",
     file: file, // <input type="file"/>Choose the file to upload and share.
-    onFileUploadProgress: function(resp) {},   // The callback of the upload progress.
+    onFileUploadProgress: function(resp) {},   // The callback of the upload progress
-    onFileUploadComplete: function(resp) {},   // The callback of the upload success.
+    onFileUploadComplete: function(resp) {},   // The callback of the upload success
-    onFileUploadError: function(e) {},         // The callback of the upload failure.
+    onFileUploadError: function(e) {},         // The callback of the upload failure
-    onFileUploadCanceled: function(e) {}       // The callback of the upload cancelation.
+    onFileUploadCanceled: function(e) {}       // The callback of the upload cancelation };
-};
 conn.uploadGroupSharedFile(option);

 // All the chat group members can call downloadGroupSharedFile to delete group shared files. let option = {
     groupId: "groupId",
-    fileId: "fileId", // The ID of the file.
+    fileId: "fileId", // The ID of the file
-    onFileDownloadComplete: function(resp) {}, // The callback of the upload success.
+    onFileDownloadComplete: function(resp) {}, // The callback of the upload success
-    onFileDownloadError: function(e) {},       // The callback of the upload failure.
+    onFileDownloadError: function(e) {},       // The callback of the upload failure };
-};
 conn.downloadGroupSharedFile(option);

 // All the chat group members can call deleteGroupSharedFile to delete group shared files. let option = {
     groupId: "groupId",
-    fileId: "fileId", // The ID of the file.
+    fileId: "fileId", // The ID of the file
 };
 conn.deleteGroupSharedFile(option).then(res => console.log(res))